 Leverage is the risk

-Leverage is what makes the Forex business risky.
+Leverage is what makes the Forex business a risky venture.
 Think about it.
 If you actually own currency, would you get stopped out?
 Would there be a need for a stop loss?
-The answer of course is no.

 When you own the currency, you own it.
 The risk you run is the devaluation of that particular currency versus other currencies.
 You also run the risk of inflation and that the currency amount you own has less purchasing power in the future.
 But that is it.
 Owning and trading your currencies at a 1:1 rate is not that dangerous in fact.